 Modern human rights law developed in response to the events of the World War II, although it has earlier precursors.
 In 1948, the U.N.
 General Assembly adopted the Universal Declaration of Human Rights, a non-binding declaration.
 More than seventy human rights treaties followed, including the Genocide Convention, the International Covenant on Civil and Political Rights,…

-On Friday, the Supreme Court granted cert in Cisco Systems, Inc. v.
-Doe I to address two questions: (1) whether claims for aiding and abetting human rights violations can be brought under the Alien Tort Statute (ATS); and (2) whether such claims can be brought under the Torture Victim Protection Act (TVPA).
-I have discussed…
+Editor’s Note: This article also appears in Just Security.
+On Tuesday, the Supreme Court heard oral argument in Cisco Systems, Inc. v.
+Doe, a case testing whether claims for aiding and abetting human rights violations may be brought in federal court under the Alien Tort Statute (ATS) and the Torture Victim Protection Act (TVPA).
+The…

 Continue Reading